-Located at USC’s Sunshine Coast campus, USC Art Gallery presents a contemporary program of professionally curated projects and national touring exhibitions.
-Through exhibitions and public programming, USC Art Gallery aims to provide meaningful opportunities for our communities to connect with the University.
+Located at UniSC’s Sunshine Coast campus, UniSC Art Gallery presents a contemporary program of professionally curated projects and national touring exhibitions.
+Through exhibitions and public programming, UniSC Art Gallery aims to provide meaningful opportunities for our communities to connect with the University.

 Gallery Brochure cover, February - June 2013

 Exhibition poster, Reeds Talking, Mountains Walking by Lin Martin, 22 July -21 August 2010

 Collection of visitor attendance numbers and statistics from the UniSC Art Gallery exhibitions has been kept and is available through the UniSC Research Bank.
 The data is broken down into male and female, and whether staff of the university, students, volunteers or the general public.
 Visitor numbers are used to indicate the effectiveness of promotion campaigns within the community as well as a measure of the annual growth in attendance at the Gallery.